 When it comes to ROI (return on investment), adopting an inbound marketing strategy allows you to control your customer acquisition cost (CAC).
 To calculate it, simply add up all the investments dedicated to your communication strategy (marketing campaigns, salaries, advertising, content creation, software, etc.) and divide it by the number of customers acquired.
 This KPI is important in that it shows the profitability of your actions and allows you to allocate your resources to the channels that have been most effective.
 You can thus break down this performance indicator by campaign and by channel, and target the levers that generate the most leads.

 Another key KPI is the cost per lead (CPL), which measures the effectiveness of your marketing investments in lead acquisition.
 It is calculated in much the same way as the CAC: take the total cost of your marketing spend (from campaign design to implementation) and divide it by the total leads collected.
 Like the cost of customer acquisition, the cost per lead can be calculated for each channel.
-The aim is to identify which levers to activate first and optimise your marketing strategy over time.
+The aim is to identify which levers to activate first and optimize your marketing strategy over time.

 You are now in a position to build your digital strategy.
 However, if this seems complicated, you can always ask for professional help.